 Contractor level.
 Contractors must develop their own GRM to resolve grievances of contracted workers and notify workers of the established grievance redress committee (GRC) along with the number of committee members that workers can approach in case they wish to lodge a grievance.
 If there are women workers, one of the committee members should be a woman to ensure that women workers have easy access to the GRM and do not face difficulties in filing a complaint.
 A Grievance Coordinator (GC) appointed by the contractor will document all complaints and concerns from contract workers and will be responsible for facilitating the resolution of complaints.
-If the complaint, depending on its nature, cannot be resolved at the level of the subproject level within 14 working days, then it will be transferred to the central level of the PIU DDWSWD.
+If the complaint, depending on its nature, cannot be resolved at the level of the subproject level within 14 working days, then it will be transferred to the central level of the PIU

 Central level.
 The Social Development Specialist of the PIU SIDDWSWD will act as the responsible specialist for the grievance procedures and PIU project assistant will register complaints and appeals received from project staff.
 He/she will be responsible for coordinating with relevant departments/organizations and persons to facilitate redressal of these complaints within 14 working days.
-Any unresolved complaint or appeal received from the central level of the PIU of the SIDDWSWD must be reviewed and resolved in a timely manner.
+Any unresolved complaint or appeal received from the central level of the PIU must be reviewed and resolved in a timely manner.

-The following communication channels have been established in the DDWSWP PIU through which residents/beneficiaries of the subprojects can send appeals at different stages of Project implementation:
+The following communication channels have been established in the PIU through which residents/beneficiaries of the subprojects can send appeals at different stages of Project implementation:

 - by mail Bishkek, Baytik Baatyr str.
-34. - by phone 0312 54-45-75 - WhatsApp is an instant text messaging system for mobile devices with voice and video support - the GRM numbers are + 996 555 544 575 и +996 707 544 575; - verbal or written communications received during on-site working meetings and by Project field specialists in the subprojects; - incoming correspondence on purpose to the DDWSWP PIU reception desk; - incoming e-mail correspondence PIU@tunuksuu.kg

-• journals of registrations of citizens' appeals.
+34. - by phone 0312 54-45-75 - verbal or written communications received during on-site working meetings and by Project field specialists in the subprojects; - incoming correspondence on purpose to the PIU reception desk; - incoming e-mail correspondence office@tunuksuu.kg - journals of registrations of citizens' appeals.